emrgnt-cmplxty/automata/automata/docs/core/agent/open_ai_agent_tool_builder.rst

 Example
 -------

-Given the abstract nature of ``OpenAIAgentToolkit``, it doesn’t have direct usage.
+Given the abstract nature of ``OpenAIAgentToolkitProvider``, it doesn’t have direct usage.
 However, a child class like ``PythonAgentToolkit`` provides an example of how such a builder class might be used: